 Spain is a stunning country in the Mediterranean, famous for a lot of things.
 From bizarre events like La Tomatina to the insane beach parties in Ibiza – the only constant is the extravagance and pure hedonism.

 And that’s just scratching the surface.
 I will tell you about the most popular things that Spain is famous for, including people, buildings, events, traditions and foods.
 You are already familiar with some of them, and others might surprise you.

 Keep reading to find out exactly what Spain is famous for!

-Easily the most famous thing about Spain is Ibiza and its wild parties.
+If you are young, the wild parties in Ibiza are definitely one of the things Spain is famous for.
 The party island is known for having some of the best parties in Europe that last well into the night, with the most famous DJs in the world.

 But, it is also popular for the stunning beaches and crystal clear azure sea.
 In fact, in the early 2000s, the Spanish Tourist Office tries to promote it as a place ideal for family vacations.
 They even closed down all the nightclubs that played music late into the night.
 Well, we all know how that turned out – the policy was reversed by 2010.

 Another lesser-known fact about Ibiza is that several spots on the island are registered as UNESCO World Heritage Sites.
 Perhaps the most popular sites like this are Renaissance walls of Ibiza Old Town – these are one of the few Renaissance walls in the world that were never demolished, and a part of those walls is still visible today.